 npm install -g @ionic/cli native-run cordova-res

-branch to follow this tutorial using the command below in your Terminal:
+Clone the Github repository and check out the starter-files branch to follow this tutorial using the command below in your Terminal:

 git clone -b starter-files https://github.com/tru-ID/ionic-plugin-example-app.git